braboj/tutorial-git/02-Concepts/05-git-references.md

 -------------------------------------------------------------------------------
 ### remotes
-Git stores the references to remote branches here.
+This folder is used to store the remote branches.
 The remote branch has also a HEAD reference.
-If the hash value in the file ***origin / main*** are the same, then both branches are in sync.
+If the hash value in the file ***origin / main*** are is the same as the one in ***main***, then both branches are in sync.

 ```shell
 $ type .git/refs/remotes/origin/main